edubart/minilua/README.md

 ## Updates

+- **03-Dec-2020**: Updated to Lua 5.4.2.
 - **27-Nov-2020**: Library created, using Lua 5.4.2-rc1.

 ## Notes

-This library tries to keep up with latest official Lua release, however at the moment Lua 5.4.2-rc1 is used due to some unfortunate bugs in 5.4.1.
+This library tries to keep up with latest official Lua release.
 The header is generated using the bash script `gen.sh` all modifications done is there.

 ## License